Dichroic Filter Characterizations: Dichroic Filter Characterization

 where $T_{F}$ is the total light detected at the ``transmission" PMT, and $T_{NF}$ is the total we obtain from the calibration run with no dichroic filter.
 The first term is thus the fractional transmittance of the filter under the assumption that the LED intensity remains constant.
 To account for variations in LED intensity, we multiply by the ratio of the ``normalization" PMT measurement of the LED intensity without the filter present, $N_{NF}$, to the ``normalization" PMT measurement with the filter, $N_{F}$.
 The reflectance $R$ is calculated the same way but with the data for the ``reflection" PMT instead of the ``transmission" PMT:

 The transmission and reflection results for the 510~nm shortpass dichroic filter from Edmund Optics (in air) are shown in Figure \ref{fig:Edmund_shortpass_500nm_air_no_cuvette_paper}, as a function of incidence angle using three different LEDs: 405 (dotted line), 450 (dashed line), and 505~nm (solid line).
-The blue squares represent the transmission as a function of incidence angle, and the red squares depict reflection.
+The green, magenta, and orange circles represent the transmission as a function of incidence angle, and the black, cyan, and yellow circles depict reflection.
 As expected, transmission decreases and reflection increases with higher incidence angles--with the transition occurring sooner for wavelengths nearer the shortpass filter's 500~nm cut-off wavelength.
 Within the precision of our measurement, it also appears that there is little light lost to absorption: $T+R=1$ for each angle.
 The deviation from unity remains small, with standard deviations of 1.5\%, 1.0\%, and 2.5\% for the 405, 450, and 505~nm LEDs, respectively.